Mercedes A-Class saloon - MPG, running costs & CO2

 While the Mercedes A-Class saloon isn't a cheap car, it should be pretty cheap to run

 A slippery shape and Mercedes' latest engines make the A-Class saloon surprisingly affordable to run.
 The tapered tail of a saloon shape has better aerodynamics than the near-vertical boot of a hatchback, and engineers have spent many hours testing and adapting the A-Class saloon in the wind tunnel.
-The result is a model with less drag than any other production vehicle on sale – a mantle it takes on from the Mercedes CLA.
+The result is a minimum drag coefficient of just 0.22Cd, only slightly less slippery than the 0.20Cd of Mercedes’ own EQS electric luxury saloon.

 Mercedes A-Class saloon MPG & CO2

 There are a wide range of engines available, unsurprisingly shared with the regular A-Class hatchback.
-Petrol buyers have four to choose from; the A 180, A 200, A 250 and the A 35 AMG.
-The two diesels are badged A 180 d and A 200 d, along with the A 250 e plug-in hybrid.
+Petrol buyers have three to choose from; the A 180, A 200, and the A 35 AMG.
+The diesel is badged A 200 d, along with the A 250 e plug-in hybrid.

 Choosing one of the AMG Line trims unlocks the plug-in hybrid A 250 e.
-By adding an electric motor to the 1.3-litre petrol engine, it promises a 44-mile electric range and CO2 emissions of just 22g/km - compared to 126g/km and 133g/km for the most efficient diesel and petrol models respectively.
+By adding an electric motor to the 1.3-litre petrol engine, it promises up to 51 miles of electric range and CO2 emissions of just 19g/km – compared to 128g/km and 132g/km for the most efficient diesel and petrol models respectively.
 As such, the plug-in hybrid offers very low Benefit-in-Kind (BiK) tax for company-car drivers.

 Petrol and diesel A-Class saloons attract road tax at the standard VED rate each year, with the PHEV model incurring the discounted rate.
-It should be difficult (but not impossible) to select enough options to push the price of the A-Class saloon above the £40,000 barrier, at which point the additional surcharge is added in years two to six.
+Tick a few too many option boxes though and you may push the price of some models above the £40,000 barrier, at which point the additional surcharge is added in years two to six.

 The manufacturer's warranty lasts for three years, but unlike rival brand Audi, there's no cap on the mileage you can accrue in that time.
 For this period you'll also have the peace of mind of being covered by Mercedes Roadside Assistance should any faults crop up.